privacypass/privacypass.github.io/README.md

 The browser extension has been open-sourced under the BSD-3 license and is available on [GitHub](https://github.com/privacypass/challenge-bypass-extension).
 We have also open-sourced a reference [server implementation](https://github.com/privacypass/challenge-bypass-server) that is compatible with the extension.

-Privacy Pass has undergone extensive testing and review but is still a relatively youthful project.
+Privacy Pass and the protocol that we use have undergone extensive testing and review but this is still a relatively youthful project.
 In particular, the implementation of DLEQ proof verification for checking that the server is using consistent keys has not been completed yet and is still under development.
-As such, it is possible that you may also find other issues when using the extension.
+As such, it is possible that you may also find other issues when using the extension or within the protocol.
 In the case that you do then get in contact with a member of the Privacy Pass team.
 Code contributions to the projects are also welcome.

 For any other questions, see the [FAQ](https://privacypass.github.io/faq).